BISON RUT IN JULY/AUGUST

 Private, family or couple style, wildlife photography tours are available all years.

-Cost is $650 for two people (spouse, family or close friend) and an additional $150 for one more individual.
+Cost is $625 for two people (spouse, family or close friend).

-Multiple day tours will be $550 for each additional day with a $75 third person fee.
+Multiple day tours will be $500 for each additional day, one or two people.

-Throughout the day we will focus on finding photographable wildlife in Yellowstone, and discuss the environmental factors relevant to the park and why we need to follow certain rules.
+Throughout the day we will focus on finding wildlife in Yellowstone, and discuss the environmental factors relevant to the park and why we need to follow certain rules.
+We will talk about the behaviors of different species.
 And, we will discuss the comfort levels of the wildlife as we view and photograph them, and how to read the landscape to make your own discoveries.
 We might take short hikes in order to get away from the crowds, join the masses if there are some cute cubs wandering around with mama.
 It is your tour!
-Although we can not guarantee that you will see any particular animals, there is a good chance of seeing grizzlies, black bears, wolves, coyotes, fox, badgers, birds, bison, elk, pronghorn and deer.
-Grizzly boars are already out and black bears and grizzlies with cubs will begin emerging between April 15 and May 10.
-Wolf pups will have been born but they will be in their dens, as will coyote pups and fox kits.
+Although we can not guarantee that you will see any particular animals, there is a good chance of seeing grizzlies, black bears, wolves, coyotes, fox, badgers, birds, bison, elk, pronghorn and deer, depending on the season.
+Grizzly bears begin emerging in April with new cubs coming out in late May.
+Wolf pups are born in April but they will be in their dens, as will coyote pups and fox kits.
 Bison babies begin to drop around mid April and continue through June.
 One thing that is good about pups and kits being in their dens is that the family will be out looking for food to deliver to the youngsters and so your chances of seeing them is good.
 Wildflowers, if it is a wet year, will begin blooming in June and be most prolific late in the month and July.
 End of July and all of August, the bison are in rut and the park is chaos with groaning boys.
 September is time for the elk rut.
 Towards the end of September, and all throughout October, the grizzlies will be returning to the low lands to prepare for hibernation and can often be seen following a pack of wolves.
 During winter, your chances of seeing a bear are slight as they are in their dens, but the rest of the wildlife, in snow, is pure magic.
 Weather is always variable in spring – you might have anything from snow to green grass and sunshine.
-It is part of the magic of the park.
+The weather mysteries are part of the park beauty.
 Anything is possible.
 Bring layers and good walking shoes.
 Sandals/open-toed shoes will not be allowed.
 Whatever we will find during our day will be filled with wonder because we will be in one of nature’s biggest gifts, Yellowstone National Park, out in the wild and filling our senses with beauty.

 Booking in advance is required, with half due to reserve your date, and second half due 30 days prior to your tour.
 If cancelled fourteen days prior to the scheduled workshop, you can receive a refund of half of the amount paid.
 Trip insurance highly recommended.
 Be familiar with the park rules and be prepared to follow them.